waveform80/picamera/docs/recipes1.rst

     import random
     import picamera

-    def write_now():
+    def motion_detected():
         # Randomly return True (like a fake motion detection routine)
         return random.randint(0, 10) == 0

-    def write_video(stream):
-        print('Writing video!')
-        with stream.lock:
-            # Find the first header frame in the video
-            for frame in stream.frames:
-                if frame.frame_type == picamera.PiVideoFrameType.sps_header:
-                    stream.seek(frame.position)
-                    break
-            # Write the rest of the stream to disk
-            with io.open('motion.h264', 'wb') as output:
-                output.write(stream.read())

-    with picamera.PiCamera() as camera:
+    camera = picamera.PiCamera()
     stream = picamera.PiCameraCircularIO(camera, seconds=20)
     camera.start_recording(stream, format='h264')
     try:
         while True:
             camera.wait_recording(1)
-                if write_now():
+            if motion_detected():
                 # Keep recording for 10 seconds and only then write the
                 # stream to disk
                 camera.wait_recording(10)
-                    write_video(stream)
+                stream.copy_to('motion.h264')
     finally:
         camera.stop_recording()

-In the above script we use the threading lock in the :attr:`~picamera.CircularIO.lock` attribute to prevent the camera's background writing thread from changing the stream while our own thread reads from it (as the stream is a circular buffer, a write can remove information that is about to be read).
-If we had stopped recording to the stream while writing we could eliminate the ``with stream.lock`` line in the ``write_video`` function.
+In the above script we use the special :meth:`~PiCameraCircularIO.copy_to` method to copy the stream to a disk file.
+This automatically handles details like finding the start of the first key-frame in the circular buffer, and also provides facilities like writing a specific number of bytes or seconds.

 .. note::